 “There are some people whose gift it is to touch other people in their lives—to make a mark on others, to guide others, to have a lasting influence on others.
 There are quite a few of such people around Calvin, but Wally stands out,” said Herm De Vries.
 “As I write these words, all the times he’d come visit me in my office are flooding into my memory.
 And I miss him.
 How grateful I am to have been a student of Wally’s and later a colleague.
 I will treasure that forever.”

 Wally was preceded in death by his beloved wife, Marianne.
 He is survived by his children, Doug and Diane Bratt, Ron and Sue Bratt Cok, and David and Margaret Bratt; his ten grandchildren; five great grandchildren; and his siblings and siblings-in-law.
-There will be a private graveside service for immediate family, to be followed by visitation and a memorial service at a later date to be determined.
+There will be a private graveside service for immediate family, to be followed by a memorial service on Saturday, June 26 at 11 a.m. at Calvin CRC (700 Ethel SE, 49506).
+The service will also be available online.
 Memorial contributions may be made in his name to the Wallace and Marianne Bratt German Interim Abroad Scholarship Fund at Calvin University (just note the designation) or the Calvin Church Family Assistance Ministry.

 Bratt’s legacy is also seen in the German Interim Abroad (GIA).
 Herm De Vries recalls going on GIA as a student in 1986, when the trip hit a record number of 45 students.